usnistgov/hit-mu-tools/README.md

-# hit-base-tool
+# hit-mu-tool
-This is the base tool from which to create all the other tools.
-The base tool is domain independant.
+Web tools instances from the base tool.
+Branches for LRI, eDOS, LOI and SS